luk036/ellipsoid-method/ell-review.md

 many intervals, the naive strategy evaluates $f_j$ at every vertex of the box.
-The number of vertices is exponential in the number of uncertain parameters, so this scenario-enumeration oracle is affordable only for a handful of uncertainties and is poorly suited to the cutting plane method, which may require many oracle calls along the trajectory.
+The number of vertices is exponential in the number of uncertain parameters, so this scenario-enumeration oracle is affordable only for a handful of uncertainties and is poorly suited to the cutting-plane method, which may require many oracle calls along the trajectory.

 Affine arithmetic replaces enumeration by a first-order propagation of